6 Common Drivers for a New Strategy

 Sometimes, I wonder if there is a Bat-Signal that flashes “Strategic Planning Time.”
 Or, maybe it’s more like K-mart’s Blue Light Special that starts spinning indicating it’s time for CEOs to pull their teams together and work through two days of strategic planning.
 Whether we are speaking to a group of leaders or working with a client one-on-one, we often hear the same question:

-In our last article, we talked about the difference between a strategy and a marketing plan.
+In another article, we talked about the difference between a strategy and a marketing plan.
 The strategy is an organization’s value proposition, their go-to-market differentiator, this could be a solution that is better, faster, cheaper (price), or newer/unique.
-Strategy drives marketing, operational effectiveness, planning and more.
+Strategy drives marketing, operational effectiveness, planning, and more.
 But, how do you know if it’s time for a new strategy?

 6 Drivers For Organizations to Reimagine Their Strategy: